binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 ```

 After many lines of output you should be back to the terminal, hopefully
 without errors.
-We can double check that the sysroot was detected as
+Double check that the sysroot was detected as
 relocatable by checking the contents of `ld/Makefile`:

 ```bash